gluobe/container-ci-workshop-hogent/labs/01-installing-docker.md

 ## Task 1: Installation

 In this first lab we will be installing Docker on our system.
-The easiest way however is to install the latest version of Docker is by running a script which is provided by Docker, [https://get.docker.com/](https://get.docker.com/).
+The easiest way to install the latest version of Docker is by running a script which is provided by Docker, [https://get.docker.com/](https://get.docker.com/).

 NOTE: the installation might take a couple of minutes to complete